rust-lang/reference/src/items.md

 Items may be declared in the [root of the crate], a [module][modules], or a [statement].
 Additionally, a subset of items, called [associated items], may be declared in [traits] and [implementations].

+Items may be defined in any order, with the exception of [`macro_rules`] which has its own scoping behavior.
+[Name resolution] of item names allows items to be defined before or after where the item is referred to in the module or block.

 See [item scopes] for information on the scoping rules of items.

 [_ConstantItem_]: items/constant-items.md